jonahar/TwitterNetwork/README.md

 Its 2 main parts are TwitterMine and TwitterGraph.

 TwitterNetwork depends on a forked version of TwitterAPI, so be sure to get the correct version which exists here as a submodule.
-The most easy way to set things up is to download the release tarball from the [Releases](https://github.com/jonahar/TwitterNetwork/releases) page.
+The quickest way to set things up is to download the release tarball from the [Releases](https://github.com/jonahar/TwitterNetwork/releases) page.

+**TwitterNetwork** was used in the work on [this post](https://medium.com/@avivzohar/the-cryptocurrency-filter-bubble-faa0901f0e0a).

 ## TwitterMine